Ida is finally gone. What’s next for the tropics?

 Yet somehow, despite the toll the season has already taken, we haven’t even reached the halfway point yet.

 Hurricane season typically peaks around Sept.
 15 and, by the books, doesn’t end until Nov.
-30. The atmosphere doesn’t own a calendar anyway, and storms can regularly spin up even into December.
+30. The atmosphere doesn’t own a calendar, anyway, and storms can regularly spin up even into December.

 As it stands, there is already another hurricane being tracked over the Atlantic, with multiple tropical waves that bear watching — and signs point to an uptick in activity by late next week.